SAS Airbus A330-300 SAS Go, Chicago to Stockholm

 Video Trip Report

-Our rating of the flight with SAS in economy class from Chicago to Stockholm
+Our review of the SAS Economy Class flight from Chicago to Stockholm

 • Seat